callsamu/expenses-api/README.md

 ### Database

 Expenses uses the PostgreSQL database.
-By supplying the `-db-dsn` flag, you especify to which PostgreSQL instance the API should connect to at startup.
+Supply a value to the the `-db-dsn` flag via the environment variable `EXPENSES_DB_DSN` to especify to which PostgreSQL instance the API should connect to at startup.

 Connection Pool settings can be edited using the rest of the `-db` flags.